-d) Water Shortage Allocation Practices
+d) Water Shortage Allocation PoliciesPractices

 Water supplies on the Tuolumne River vary depending on watershed precipitation, snow melt runoff, and the prior year's carryover storage in Don Pedro Reservoir.
 As such, water supply planning must take into consideration the amount of water that will be available when the irrigation season starts, the current year water requirements, and the expected carryover for the following season.
 MID has developed an internal planning tool to determine the annual allocation of water available to its customers (ag and urban).
-This tool identifies all of the estimated water resources available to MID within a given irrigation season, adjusts for the allocation and carryover storage of water MID can provide to its customers (ag and urban).
+This tool identifies all of the estimated water resources available to MID within a given irrigation season, adjusts for the estimated commitments and accounts for the number of irrigated acres, and forecasts the final allocation and carryover storage of water MID can provide to its customers (ag and urban).